csbrooks6/csbrooks6.github.io/resume.md

 + Created from scratch to solidify Rails knowledge
 + Code available on [github](https://github.com/csbrooks6/u8this)
 + Used Bootstrap library to implement a responsive, mobile-friendly design
++ Used AJAX and Javascript for adding and editing data without reloading the page
 + Used Capistrano to implement deployment to a staging and production site

 ## [Hexagog](http://hexagog.com) World of Warcraft Trading Card Game Pricelist -- 2009 to present